INM-6/neao_use_case/code/triple_store/README.md

 ```

 3. While loading, a splash screen is displayed and the server management page
    will open in the web browser when ready.
-Close the applicatin window to
+Close the application window to
    stop the server.

 ## Description of the files